Water Supply System Department

 A major part of Krakow's water supply system is built in a ring-system arrangement (water mains form closed circuits), which ensures a high reliability of water supply to Consumers from the system.

-The length of the water supply system is like the distance from Kraków to Magadouro in Portugal as the crow flies.
+The length of the water supply system is like the distance from Kraków to Jaén in Spain, as the crow flies.

 Water supply system map